Contracts and Subagreements

 - Subcontract – what to flow down and why

-- Key concepts and terminology for grants, contracts and subagreements
+- Key concepts and terminology for federal contracts and subagreements

 - Regulations that determine the award’s content and applicability to your institution

-- Factors to consider when accepting the award
+- Factors to consider when accepting the contract

 - Key Terms and Conditions and Flow Down requirements – mandatory flow down clauses versus negotiable clauses